 QUICK EXIT

 The Domestic Violence Unit (DVU) is a team of specially trained detectives that are centrally located within the Niagara Region.
-The DVU is currently made up of 12 detectives and 1 supervisor.
+The DVU is currently made up of 12 detective constables, four detective sergeants and 1 staff sergeant.
 This unit works with a number of community agencies as well as the two local Crown Attorney’s offices, the Victim Witness Assistance Program, and Victim Services Niagara.
 The DVU was centralized into one unit in January of 2013.

 Mandate: